Wisconsin Breeding Bird Atlas

 Christmas Bird Counts

 WSO helps to coordinate more than 100 Christmas Bird Count circles in Wisconsin.
-This year’s count will take place Dec 14, 2014 to January 5, 2015.
 The longest running Citizen Science survey in the world, the Christmas Bird Count provides critical data on population trends.

 Additional Citizen Science Opportunities